gofractally/psibase/doc/events.md

 <br>

-Once the above Service and RPC Service are deployed, a front-end developer may access `https://token-sys.<domain>/graphql` to see these queries are now available as part of the TokenSys GraphQL schema:
+Once the above Service and RPC Service are deployed, a front-end developer may access `https://token-sys.<domain>/graphql` to see these queries are now available as part of the GraphQL schema:

 <details>
   <summary>Reveal</summary>